President-Elect Donald Trump Has Just Been Added To This WATCH LIST As A THREAT | John Hawkins' Right Wing News

 - Comment Now 0

-In a statement made Friday found in a new report, the group explained:
+In a statement made Fridaym found in a new report, the group explained:

 “Donald Trump’s election as US president after a campaign fomenting hatred and intolerance, and the rising influence of political parties in Europe that reject universal rights, have put the postwar human rights system at risk.”